Carlos Alberto Berriel, Mexico (2019)

 Elvira Godek-Kiryluk is a Ph.D. candidate in English at the University of Illinois at Chicago.
 Her research in American and Russian modernism focuses on the conditions of intelligibility for politics in an aesthetic project.

-Sophia Harvey holds a PhD from the University of Southern California School of Cinematic Arts.
-She teaches film history, contemporary Southeast Asian Cinemas, and seminars (such as, The Cinema of Satyajit Ray; and Cyborg Cinema).
+Sophia Siddique Harvey holds a PhD from the University of Southern California School of Cinematic Arts.
+An Associate Professor in Film, Media, and Asian Studies at Vassar College, she teaches film history, contemporary Southeast Asian Cinemas, and seminars (such as, The Cinema of Satyajit Ray; and Cyborg Cinema).
 Ms. Harvey has published in the Singapore Journal of Tropical Geography, Inter-Asia Cultural Studies, and the Journal of Chinese Cinemas.

 Hye Young Kim is a postdoctoral researcher at the Jean Nicod Institute (Ecole Normale Supérieure).
 She received her PhD in philosophy at Freie Universität Berlin.
 Her dissertation was published by Duncker und Humblot Berlin under the title of “Sorge und Geschichte: Phänomenologische Untersuchung im Anschluss an Heidegger,” in which she analyzes the concepts of Zeitlichkeit and Geschichtlichkeit based on Heidegger’s “Sein und Zeit” in relation to Geschichte and Erzählung.